Fortunately, there are plenty of other ways to shop smartly throughout the year. We’ll tell you about those, the worst times to buy, and more.

 Final Thoughts on the Best Time to Buy a Car

 As a general rule of thumb, the later in the year you’re shopping for a car, the better deal you’re likely to get.
 Shoppers will typically see the most attractive incentives available for new cars in October, November, and December.
-This period is also when dealers see an influx in trade-ins, making it a good time to shop for used cars as well.
+This period is also when dealers see an influx in trade-ins, making it an excellent time to shop for used cars as well.
+That doesn’t mean buying a car earlier than October is a bad idea if you use the timing and strategies outlined above.

 Can you still get a good deal if you order a car?